 - Aftermarket Cats – These are 3rd party parts that are usually a cheaper option when repairing vehicles.
 These aftermarket parts are going to be valued less when you are looking to scrap them.
 They sometimes have a silver plate on the outside with an arrow.

-- Diesel Cats/DPF – These are classified different than a gasoline cat.
+- Diesel Cats/DPF – These are classified differently than a gasoline cat.
 A general rule is any diesel cat from 2008 and older is on the lower price scale due to lack of precious metals inside.
 After 2008 they changed over to a Diesel Particulate Filter (DPF).
 These are easily identified by the numbers stamped on the shells and also they are much bigger than any gasoline cat.

 When you bring your catalytic converters into Rockaway Recycling, it helps us price them easier when you know the year, make and model from the vehicle it is off of.
 If you aren’t sure we can help you with a price quote by contacting us with pictures.
 We look forward to seeing you in our yard and helping you recycle your scrap metal.